Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

 \subsection{The Language $\mathcal{D}$ and the Dyck Natural Numbers}

 Table~\vref{tbl:SpellingsOfNaturals} shows the standard minimal RPF spellings of the first twenty natural numbers, suggesting a resemblance between words in $\mathcal{D}_{r_{\text{min}}}$ and those in the Dyck language $\mathcal{D}$; indeed, $\mathcal{D}_{r_{\text{min}}}$ is a proper subset of $\mathcal{D}$.
 In light of this fact, and in light of the relevance of the Dyck language to all RPF systems, I provide here a brief description of $\mathcal{D}$. \begin{remark} We should avoid drawing too many conclusions from merely looking at the RPF spellings in Table~\ref{tbl:SpellingsOfNaturals}.
-For example, we might hypothesize that the RPF spelling of every natural number greater than 0 is longer than its decimal counterpart.
-Yet that hypothesis is easily disproven by noting that
+For instance, we might conjecture that the RPF spelling of every natural number greater than 0 is longer than its decimal counterpart; however, we may disprove the conjecture by citing the counterexample

 \end{remark}

 Recall Section~\ref{loc:FindingRpfSpellingOf520}, where we found an RPF representation of the natural number represented by decimal $520$.
 In doing so, we wrote 520 as the expression

 and then deleted everything except the parentheses to yield